openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 **Keeping old kernel(s) while installing new ones**

-Michal Marek descripes in hisÂ [blogÂ ](http://lizards.opensuse.org/2011/07/14/improved-kernel-package-retention-in-12-1/)how it™s possible to configure which kernels to keep installed when a new
+Michal Marek descripes in hisÂ [blogÂ ](http://lizards.opensuse.org/2011/07/14/improved-kernel-package-retention-in-12-1/)how itâ€™s possible to configure which kernels to keep installed when a new
         one gets installed.
 With a simple change to the zypp configuration, you can define e.g. that you always like to keep the latest running kernel when you install a new one.

 **Upcoming Features**

-A new page called [upcoming features](http://en.opensuse.org/openSUSE:Upcoming_features) has been created to point out new features for the next
+A new page called â€œ[upcoming features](http://en.opensuse.org/openSUSE:Upcoming_features)â€ has been created to point out new features for the next
         release.
 Please help updating the page with new information.

 **Policy and tool changes**